-- \\Home Exercise Program (HEP) the following two elements are required to meet guidelines for completion of conservative therapy: - Documentation provided of an exercise prescription/plan (Qassem, 2017; Sculco, 2001); AND - Follow up with member with documentation provided regarding completion of HEP, (after suitable 6-week period) or inability to complete HEP due to physical reason-i.e. increased pain, inability to physically perform exercises.
-Closure of medical offices, closure of therapy offices, patient inconvenience or noncompliance without explanation does not constitute "inability to complete" HEP.
+\\Home Exercise Program (HEP) - The following two elements are required to meet guidelines for completion of conservative therapy:

+- Documentation of an exercise prescription/plan provided by a physician, physical therapist, or chiropractor; AND - Follow-up documentation regarding completion of HEP after the required 6-week timeframe or inability to complete HEP due to a documented medical reason (i.e.\e.g., increased pain or inability to physically perform exercises).
+Closure of medical offices, closure of therapy offices, patient inconvenience, or noncompliance without explanation does not constitute "inability to complete" HEP.